mysticatea/eslint-plugin-node/docs/rules/shebang.md

 ## Rule Details

-This rule looks up `package.json` file from each linitng target file.
+This rule looks up `package.json` file from each linting target file.
 Starting from the directory of the target file, it goes up ancestor directories until found.

 If `package.json` was not found, this rule does nothing.